njoubert/tgops/provisioning/otto/README.md

 * Base OS providing networking.
 * Virtual Machine for all the autonomy work.
 Keep the ROS environment separate from the base machine, and identical to VM we run on developer machines.

+Provisioning scripts for individual applications are provided.
+See `provision_xxx.sh` files.x

 ## Hardware